flippy-fyp/flippy/README.md

 Score-follower.

 ## Requirements
-- Cloned repository with LFS
+- Cloned repository with LFS and all submodules
 - Python 3 (Tested on Python 3.8, Ubuntu 20.04)

 ## Setup